About the University Academic Catalog

 The academic catalog contains two types of content:

 General degree requirements and specific program requirements which pertain to students for as long as they are enrolled under this year’s catalog requirements (up to 10 years).
 Catalog requirements are contained in the Academic Programs section of the undergraduate and graduate catalogs.
+The programs listed are open for students to enter during the academic year covered by the catalog.

 Policies and course descriptions which apply only during the academic year covered by the catalog.
 Catalog information is contained in the General Information, Academic and Support Services, Admission Policies, Financial Information, Academic Policies, Course Descriptions, and Academic Calendar sections of the catalogs.